Nebo15/qbill.docs/source/includes/_best_practices.md

 This will help you to calculate losses and revenue in a right, predictable way.

+### Funding account

+Every time you need to add a money to your system you should create a ```Funding```.
+Even trough they have a separate endpoint we strongly recommend to fund a technical accounts, rather that directly funding consumer accounts.

+For example, you can create a system account for money inflow for each of your Payment Service Providers, and you would be able to list all

+Also this allows you to charge front-fees on your money income.

 ## Token and ID lengths and formats

 In order to avoid interruptions in processing, it's best to make minimal assumptions about what our gateway-generated tokens and identifiers will look like in the future.
 The length and format of these identifiers – including payment method tokens and transaction IDs – can change at any time, with or without advance notice.
 However, it is safe to assume that they will remain 1 to 64 upper- and lowercase alphanumeric characters with minuses (```-```) and underscores (```_```).